atouet/Power-BI/On-premises Data Gateway/Environmental Troubleshooting/README.md

 Interactive PowerShell script that gathers the most common windows diagnostics needed by support engineers in an automated way.

-<h2 style="color:red;">⚠️ DISCLAIMER</h2>
+<h2 style="color:red;">⚠️ DISCLAIMER</h2 style="color:red;">

-<p><strong>This tool and its documentation are <em>not official Microsoft guidance</em>.
-Please consult https://learn.microsoft.com/ for authoritative information.
-Before running this script, review its contents carefully and ensure it aligns with your organization's internal policies.</strong></p>
+This tool and its documentation are not official Microsoft guidance.
+Please consult Microsoft Learn or other official Microsoft resources for authoritative information.
+Before running this script, review its contents carefully and ensure it aligns with your organization's internal policies and security standards.

 ---